srburk/StatelyShipments/README.md

 ### Error Handling

 Errors are primarily encountered in the `ShippingCostService` class and must be handled appropriately.
 The service halts operation and delivers a message to be displayed over the navigation drawer.
-This is delivered to the `MainCoordinator` with the delegate protocol of the `ShippingCostService`.
+This is communicated to the `MainCoordinator` via the `ShippingCostServiceDelegate` protocol.

 ## Tests

-#TODO Finish this section
 I built a dummy implementation of the 3rd-party API callers to give back random fuel costs and road usability values throughout the testing process.
 I called this class `FuelCostService`.
 This service simulated delays for the fuel cost access to mimic the behavior of a network call.

+I used the debugger heavily throughout development to identify threading issues with thread sanitizer, control flow errors, and UI bugs.

 I built an XCTest suite to use externally loaded JSON data.
 I used a Python script to build a list of weights and come up with 50 random state pairs with a state border fee of $50.
-I found the optimal route in Python using Dijkstra's algorithm and outputed the results into `expected_results.json`.
+I found the optimal route in Python using Dijkstra's algorithm and output the results into `expected_results.json`.
 Each test follows this pattern:

 ```
   {